#1 Content Strategy

 Your channel strategy should answer the following questions:

-Think this through – and back it up with data where possible.
+Think this one through – and back it up with data where possible.

-For example, maybe you know your younger audience is mainly active on TikTok and Twitter whereas the older segment is mainly on Facebook – but both will expect access to customer support via Facebook.
-You might then want to dedicate LinkedIn for recruitment, IR, and cultivating partnerships while Instagram is only for showcasing your company to potential recruits doing their research.
+For example, maybe you know your younger audience is mainly active on TikTok and Twitter.
+In contrast, the older segment might mainly be on Facebook – but both will expect customer support to be available on Facebook.
+If that's the case, you might want to dedicate LinkedIn for recruitment, IR, and cultivating partnerships instead, while mainly using Instagram for showcasing your company to potential recruits doing their research.

 Why and where does someone find out about your brand initially?
-It can be from a recommendation, an organic search, an ad or through valuable content.
-Which of these touchpoints go through, or can be routed through and amplified with, social media?
+It can be from a recommendation, through an organic search, an ad, or through valuable content.
+Which of these touchpoints happen on social media or can be routed through and amplified by it?
 How does social media play into your sales funnel?
 Your upsell, customer retention, and loyalty?
 The answer is: where it makes sense – and you won't know where it makes sense unless you map out the common paths.
-(Ideally, this is where you also do proper user group research.)

-Non-profit organisations, local governments and departments, political parties and other types of organisations may not sell a physical product or have a "sales funnel" in the same way.
+Non-profit organizations, local governments and departments, political parties, and other organizations may not sell a physical product or have a "sales funnel" in the same way.
 But that doesn't mean your audience doesn't have very specific touchpoints with you over their lifetime.
-The better strategy you have in place for being there when needed, the better outcomes you will see across the board.
+So the better your strategy for being there when needed, the better an outcome you will see across the board.

 You know you have a good customer journey strategy if: you understand all typical and most possible paths your target group takes when engaging with you or a similar service, and can pinpoint the touchpoints where social media can be used to intersect with their needs.

-What is your strategy for optimising everything as you go?
-Do you have measurable KPI:s?
+What is your strategy for optimizing everything as you go?
+Do you have measurable KPIs?
 A way to follow up and take action on them?
-How will you optimise in practice – will you perform A/B testing of content, ask for feedback or set NPS scoring in play?
+How will you optimize in practice – will you perform A/B testing of your content, ask for feedback, or set NPS scoring in play?

 It’s not enough to have a vague intention to improve.
-You need to have an actionable plan and get your team on board to follow through.
-What data will you look at, when, how, and what is the process for taking action on the insights continuously?
+Instead, you need to have an actionable plan and get your team on board to follow through.
+What data will you look at when and how, and what is the continuous process for taking action on the insights?
 Having a written plan in place will move you further along into truly data-driven social media management.

-You know you have a good optimisation strategy if: you have someone responsible for optimisation, you know what to measure, and you have a process in place for taking action on what you see.
+You know you have a good optimization strategy if: you have someone responsible for optimization, you know what to measure, and you have a process in place for taking action on what you see.